bparanj/crystal/security/linux/block-device.md

    - They support random access, meaning data can be read from or written to any block in any order.
 This capability is crucial for efficient file system operations.

 3. **Fixed Block Size**:
-   - Data is managed in fixed-size blocks, typically 512 bytes, 1 KB, 2 KB, or more, depending on the device and file system.
+   - Data is managed in fixed-size blocks,  512 bytes, 1 KB, 2 KB, or more, depending on the device and file system.

 4. **Device Examples**:
    - Hard Disk Drives (HDDs)